Linear rank-width of distance-hereditary graphs II. Vertex-minor obstructions: Introduction

 \section{Introduction}

 \emph{Linear rank-width} is a linear-type width parameter of graphs motivated by the rank-width of graphs~\cite{OumS06}.
-The \emph{vertex-minor} relation is a graph containment relation which was introduced by Bouchet~\cite{Bouchet1987a, Bouchet1987b, Bouchet88, Bouchet1988, Bouchet1989a} on his research of circle graphs and 4-regular Eulerian digraphs.
-The relation has an important role in the theory of (linear) rank-width~\cite{Oum2004a, Oum05, Oum2006a, JKO2014, Oum12} as (linear) rank-width cannot increase when taking vertex-minors of a graph.
+The \emph{vertex-minor} relation is a graph containment relation which was introduced by Bouchet~\cite{Bouchet1987a, Bouchet1987b, Bouchet88, Bouchet1988, Bouchet1989a} in his studies of circle graphs and 4-regular Eulerian digraphs.
+The vertex-minor relation has an important role in the theory of (linear) rank-width~\cite{Oum2004a, Oum05, Oum2006a, JKO2014, Oum12} as (linear) rank-width does not increase when taking vertex-minors of a graph.
+We provide concise definitions in Section~\ref{sec:prelim}.